david-c14/FuryStudio/testassets/contents.md

 - `pal8out.bmp`			A canonical 8-bpp bitmap.
 - `pal8out.imm`			A canonical 8-bpp imm.
 - `pal8out.lbm`			A canonical 8-bpp lbm.
-- `pal8out.pam`			A canonical 8-bpp pam.
+- `pal8out.pam`			A canonical 8-bpp vga pam.
 - `pal8qnt.bmp`			A canonical 8-bpp bitmap with a palette quantised to 6 bits.
 - `pal8qnt.lbm`			A canonical 8-bpp lbm with a palette quantised to 6 bits.
 - `pal8rle.bmp`			8-bpp image that uses RLE compression.